 In London for Mother’s Day?
 I am, and finding the best place for a Mother's Day lunch for my interior designer mum is always at the top of my list come March.
 Thankfully the capital has a lot to offer—from classic favourites to trendy new establishments—and most of them are geared up for the big day with a special Mother's Day menu.

-In London for Mother’s Day?
-These charming hotspots are sure to guarantee a memorable day for your main lady (and you!).
+Prioritising excellent design, food and service, these hotspots are sure to guarantee a memorable day for your main lady.

-Promising “a French take on British traditions […] with a surprise at every corner” this season, the restaurant’s afternoon tea is as intriguing as its pod bathrooms.
-The plan is this: a personally recommended tea by the ‘Tea Master’; not-your-average egg and soldiers (Comté cheese soldiers paired with quail’s egg and Oscietre caviar) served up by the ‘Caviar Man’; a tea stand teetering with finger sandwiches and petits gateaux.
+Promising “a French take on British traditions […] with a surprise at every corner”, head chef Frederic Don’s afternoon tea is as intriguing as the nearby futuristic pod bathrooms.
+The plan is this: a Mother’s Day special from the ‘Tea Master’; not-your-average egg and soldiers (Comté cheese soldiers paired with Sturia sturgeon caviar) served up by the ‘Caviar Man’; and a tea stand teetering with finger sandwiches and petits gateaux.

-9 Conduit St, Mayfair, London W1S 2XG; 020 7659 4500
+9 Conduit St, Mayfair, London W1S 2XG; 020 7659 4500; sketch.london

 Image Credit: The Ivy Kensington Brasserie

 The Ivy Kensington Brasserie

 Darkly handsome millwork and antique glass mirror columns punctuate the space, zoning the main dining area, hanging globe pendants line up in rows and rich teal and mustard leather upholstery enhances the diamond marble flooring.
 The result is a casual Saturday Ivy vibe with feels-like-your-local service (although more refined) and classic brunch options.

 96 Kensington High St, Kensington, London W8 4SG.
 020 3301 0500; www.theivykensingtonbrasserie.com